Tabo

 Painted Chörten

-Among the remains within the sacred compound of Tabo the extremely fragmentary and hitherto unpublished painted chörten with an early representation of Padmasambhava is of special interest.
-In this depiction, Padmasambhava is flanked by eight mahāsiddha, each of them holding a skull-cup (kapāla).
-Other interesting paintings in this chörten include esoteric Buddhas in yab yum, six of the eight medicine Buddhas, an interesting range of teacher depictions, Vajrakīlaya and a raven-headed protector with attendant.
+In the larger chörten, Padmasambhava is flanked by eight mahāsiddha, each holding a skull cup.
+Other notable paintings in this chörten include esoteric Buddhas in yab yum, six of the eight medicine Buddhas, a range of teacher depictions, Vajrakīlaya, and a raven-headed protector with an attendant.
+The colour palette of these murals remains dominated by blue.